rslakra/Education/README.md

 ```
     /
     ├── Library                     # The Library Service
-    ├── Python                      # The Python Learning Module
+    ├── eLearning                   # An Online training modules and courses.
     └── README.md
 ```